Mobile menu toggle

 iOS 26.5 beta 1 adds the underlying foundation for ads to appear in Apple Maps.
 A week ago, Apple confirmed its plans to sell ads in Apple Maps starting this summer.

-Apple Maps will gain a new “Suggested Places” feature in iOS 26.5.
-It will show nearby trending places that are worth visiting.
+Apple Maps will gain a new “Suggested Places” feature in iOS 26.5, showing nearby trending places worth visiting.
 Apple will use the same space to show ads in the future.

 Bluetooth pairing with Magic accessories

-If you connect a Magic Keyboard, Mouse, or Trackpad to your iPhone, it will automatically connect over Bluetooth as well.
-This is exactly how Magic accessories pairing works on the Mac as well.
+If you connect a Magic Keyboard, Magic Mouse or Magic Trackpad to your iPhone, the Apple peripheral will automatically connect over Bluetooth.
+This is exactly how Magic accessories pairing works on the Mac.

 EU-specific changes

 Apple is testing Live Activities support for third-party accessories in iOS 26.5 beta 1.
-It will enable non-Apple wearables to receive and display Live Activities from your iPhone.
-This feature builds on the Notification Forwarding option that Apple was spotted testing in iOS 26.3.
+This will enable non-Apple wearables to receive and display Live Activities from your iPhone.
+This feature builds on the Notification Forwarding option that Apple tested in iOS 26.3.

-References to the feature were spotted by 9to5Mac.
+9to5Mac spotted references to the feature.
 Apple has not officially announced the feature yet, so it may not go live with the stable release of iOS 26.5.

 iOS 26.5 beta 1 appears to improve the iPhone-to-Android transfer process by letting you choose how many messages to migrate.
-The options include None, 30 days, 1 year, or All.
+The options include none, 30 days, one year and all.

 New App Store subscription options

-Apple plans to introduce new subscription options for developers with iOS 26.5.
-This will include a new 12-month subscription plan where users can pay monthly.
+Apple plans to introduce new subscription options for developers with iOS 26.5, including a new 12-month subscription plan that lets users pay monthly.

 Noticed any other changes in iOS 26.5 beta 1?
 Drop a comment and let us know!